KhronosGroup/glTF-Asset-Generator/Source/LogTemplates/Mesh_Indices.md

+These models are intended to test indices, vertexes without indices, and using mode to render different primitive types.

 All values of Byte, Short, and Int are unsigned.

 All model indices relate to vertices as shown by the following image: